FreedomBen/rtl8188ce-linux-driver/README.md

 You have basically two choices.
 Either will get the job done.
 When you run `sudo make uninstall`, the make script will try to restore your backup from when you installed.
 The system works like this:

 * When you run `sudo make install`, the existing drivers are backup up to ~/.rtlwifi-backups as a precaution (this is new as of 29-May-2014, so if you installed before then, you have no backups.
 Sorry)
 * When you run `sudo make uninstall`, this location is checked for a backup that matches your current kernel version.
-If one cannot be found, then you are stuck with route 2.
-If one is found, the script will offer to restore it for you.
+If one cannot be found, then you are stuck with choice #2.
+If a suitable backup is found, the script will offer to restore it for you.

-Choice #1 - Use the backup the install script made for you:
+Choice #1 - Use the backup that the install script made for you:

-    This will happen if you run `sudo make uninstall`.
+    You will prompted to approve this automatically if you run `sudo make uninstall` in this driver's directory.
 Alternatively you can run the script `restore_backup.sh`.
 Note that this will look in the home directory of whatever user you are when you run it, so if it doesn't see a backup, try it again with sudo so that it will check root's home directory

 Choice #2 - Reinstall your distro's kernel package: